-- 8.1 All staff should receive appropriate development on the government's antiradicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-Learning needs will be identified in accordance with local risk determined through regular Prevent risk assessments, which will be conducted as part of a school's safeguarding audit at least every 3 years, unless more urgent need is apparent. - 8.2 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 8.3 Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces. - 8.4 Terrorism is an action that: endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system. - 8.5 The use or threat of terrorism is designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 8.6 We are aware that all our schools have a duty to prevent children from being drawn into terrorism. - 8.7 All our schools will have a named Single Point of Contact (SPOC) who will liaise with the relevant authorities in the case of a concern.
+- 8.1.
+All staff should receive appropriate training on the government's anti- radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+Learning needs will be identified in accordance with local risk determined through regular Prevent risk assessments, which will be conducted as part of a school's safeguarding audit at least every 3 years, unless more urgent need is apparent.
+This preventing radicalisation section remains under review, following the publication of a new definition of extremism on the 14 March 2024. - 8.2.
+This tells us that Extremism is the promotion or advancement of an ideology] based on violence, hatred or intolerance, that aims to: - 1. negate or destroy the fundamental rights and freedoms of others; or - 2. undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - 3. intentionally create a permissive environment for others to achieve the results in (1) or (2). - 8.3.
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 8.4.
+Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces.

+- 8.5.
+Terrorism is an action that: endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system. - 8.6.
+The use or threat of terrorism is designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 8.7.
+At Greysbrooke Primary School we are aware that we have a duty to prevent children from being drawn into terrorism. - 8.8.
+All our schools will have a named Single Point of Contact (SPOC) who will liaise with the relevant authorities in the case of a concern.
 This person will be DSL trained.
-Our ATLP SPOCS are listed in Appendix Four.
 The SPOC for Greysbrooke Primary School is Mrs E Ballinger.
-The SPOC will undertake Prevent awareness training and make sure that staff have appropriate training to equip them to identify children at risk. - 8.8 We will assess the risk of children being drawn into terrorism.
-This assessment will be based on an understanding of the potential risk in the school's local area, in collaboration with our local safeguarding partners and local police force. - 8.9 We will ensure that suitable internet filtering and monitoring is in place and equip our students to stay safe online at school and at home.
-Our system will block any access to inappropriate sites and monitor any activity linked to attempted access as line with our online safety policy. - 8.10 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-Radicalisation can occur quickly or over a long period.

-8.11 Staff will be alerted to changes in students' behaviour.
-Educate Against Hate provides useful resources to identify indicators of radicalisation. https://www.educateagainsthate.com
+The SPOC will undertake Prevent awareness training and make sure that staff have appropriate training to equip them to identify children at risk. - We will assess the risk of children being drawn into terrorism.
+This assessment will be based on an understanding of the potential risk in the school's local area, in collaboration with our local safeguarding partners and local police force. - We will ensure that suitable internet filtering and monitoring is in place and equip our students to stay safe online at school and at home.
+Our system will block any access to inappropriate sites and monitor any activity linked to attempted access in line with our online safety policy.
+At Greysbrooke Primary School our filtering and monitoring is provided by Smoothwall. - There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+Radicalisation can occur quickly or over a long period. - Staff will be alerted to changes in students' behaviour.
+Educate Against Hate 2provides useful resources to identify indicators of radicalisation. - Greysbrooke Primary School will follow the procedures laid out in the Birmingham City Council 'No platform policy' 3to ensure we uphold our duty of care towards all our schools by seeking to ensure no discrimination on the grounds of political opinion, age, colour, disability, ethnic or national origin, gender, marital status, race, religion or sexual orientation shall be exercised by any individual on any ATLP site.